deimosowen/Mattermost_CaseOneBot/README.md

 ## License

-Mattermost EchoBot is distributed under the MIT License.
+Mattermost CaseOneBot is distributed under the MIT License.
 See `LICENSE` for more information.